k0bolde/tfjam23/README.md

 tf forms: still have some armor pieces.
-Never explain why all the forms are female human armored knight base form - can't do much anteater for fishing with tongue, reaching keys down tubes/drains, claw attack, slow movement cow for udder milking/charge attack/pushing heavy things emu/cassowary for egg laying/shooting & fast running - egg target shooting/physics based destruction
+Never explain why all the forms are female human armored knight base form - can't do much
+	slow, can't jump, armored though and can use tools/interact better anteater for fishing with tongue, reaching keys down tubes/drains, claw attack, slow movement cow for udder milking/charge attack/pushing heavy things can charge but hard to turn while moving fast, can't jump much emu/cassowary for egg laying/shooting & fast running - egg target shooting/physics based destruction can go pretty fast, up steep slopes, egg shooting, can jump pretty high with wing flaps, glide

 Different parts of the castle could be for different forms then Maybe the general idea is that you pick something up to enter a part of the castle and then get TFed